• Skip to primary navigation

 homemade sprinkles

 It's our daughter's birthday this week, and that means we are, of course, celebrating all her favorite things.
-She's my little future baker, so it comes as no surprise to me that she wanted a baking-themed birthday this year.
+She's my little future baker, so it is no surprise that she wanted a baking-themed birthday this year.
 She's also my little artist and loves all things colorful, which means this mama is making a batch of her favorite sprinkles to pour all over her birthday treats.

 Stay with me here; I KNOW sprinkles are sold everywhere, so why would you want to make them?
 Several reasons come to mind, but if you didn't know, conventional sprinkles could contain things like gluten, corn syrups, and of course, artificial dyes.
 Our daughter has a huge red dye allergy, which is the main reason I make her sprinkles.
 Plus, they taste so much better, and we can personalize them to her favorite colors!

-Did you know conventional food dyes can usually petroleum-based?
+Did you know conventional food dyes are usually petroleum-based?
 That alone should be gross.
-These chemicals are linked to hyperactivity in children and increases in the prevalence of food sensitivities in children.
+These chemicals are linked to hyperactivity in children and increase the prevalence of food sensitivities in children.
 It can even cause rashes and eczema.

-So skip the artificial dyes and try a few of these ideas below.
+So, skip the artificial dyes and try a few of the ideas below.
 No, the color isn't going to be as "bright" as with standard colors, but I promise it's still as fun for the kids.

 Natural Food Colors